 Meet the volunteer – Nina Diviza

-Name: Nina Diviza
+Nina Diviza

-Group and District/Region: 101st Edinburgh North East, Edinburgh North East.
+Scout Group 101st Edinburgh North East

 Any previous experience in Scouting?
 No previous experience!